Client-side decoration: GTK

 GTK was the first GUI toolkit on Linux that implemented client-side decoration using the GtkHeaderBar widget.

-GtkHeaderBar merges the title bar, menu bar and tool bar into one unified horizontal bar in order to give more space to the application content, potentially reducing the amount of wasted space by showing empty bars.
+GtkHeaderBar merges the title bar, menu bar and tool bar into one unified horizontal bar to give more space to the application content, potentially reducing the amount of wasted space by showing empty bars.
 This can help to achieve a flexible UI and consistent UX across different computer form factors from desktop systems to small form factor devices by removing the traditional desktop-oriented parts from applications.
 These have first-class support in GNOME Shell and are widely used by GNOME applications.

 UWP

 Universal Windows Platform applications can choose to draw their own title bars.

 macOS

 In macOS, AppKit applications use client-side decoration when using the NSWindow widget.

 Electron

 Electron has the option to use a frame-less window (without toolbar, menu bar, tabs), however the application is responsible for drawing its own shadows.